14 Post-earnings announcement drift

 14.4.1 Discussion questions

-4. The analysis above considers the 13-year period from 1974 to 1986.
+4. The analysis underlying Figure 14.6 considers the 13-year period from 1974 to 1986.
 What changes would you need to make to the code to run the analysis for the 13-year period from 2007 to 2019?
 (If you choose to make this change and run the code, what do you notice about the profile of returns in the post-announcement period?
 Does it seem necessary to make an additional tweak to the code to address this?)

 5. Considering a single stock, what trading strategy is implicit in calculating ar as ret - decret?